ogsamovar/launch-docs-evo/launch-docs-original.md

         - $500K-$2M
         - $2M+
     - If you got referred by someone please mention the person or the organization
     - Prime Launch offers a series of complementary services to increase your chances of a successful launch.
-Here you can select from a list the services that you would be interested in (Note that this is not binding but it allows us to orientate).
+Here you can select from a list the services that you would be interested in (Note that this is not binding but it allows us to calibrate).
         - Research
         - Smart contract audit
         - Community Building